medic/cht-docs/content/en/apps/tutorials/local-setup.md

 {{< figure src="medic-login.png" link="medic-login.png" class="right col-6 col-lg-8" >}}

 Once the command is done running, navigate to [https://localhost](https://localhost) with the Google Chrome browser and login with the default username `medic` and default password `password`.
 You will get an error "Your connection is not private" (see [screenshot](./privacy.error.png)).
 Click "Advanced" and then click "Proceed to localhost".
+If you are using Mac you will not be able to find the "Proceed to localhost" link in Chrome, to bypass that error just click anywhere on the denial page and type "thisisunsafe".
 This error can be fixed in step 5 below.

 If you encounter an error `bind: address already in use`, see the [Port Conflicts section]({{< relref "core/guides/docker-setup#port-conflicts" >}}) in our Docker Setup guide.